Fzainn/NGS-Pipeline/README.md

 ## Source of the data
-Data used in this workflow divided into two types, evolved and ancestral Ecoli raw data. we will use two ancestral sample and four evolved samples form two E.coli strains you can download raw dataset from here (https://genomics.sschmeier.com/downloads)
+Data used in this workflow from E.coli, evolved and ancestral raw data. two ancestral samples and four evolved samples(evolved from two different strains) you can download raw dataset from here (https://genomics.sschmeier.com/downloads)